What Is Cat6 Plenum Cable And Why It Is More Expensive Than Cat6 Riser Cable?

 Cable Jacket Material

-For a Cat6 plenum cable, it uses low-smoke PVC or FEP, which has superior chemical resistance and electrical properties.
-It can support an operating temperature from -25 to 125 degrees Celsius.
-And it is resistant against all kinds of chemicals.
-And for a Cat6 riser cable, it uses relatively inexpensive PVC and such PVC material may release thick smoke and dangerous gases like hydrogen chloride in a fire.
+Cat6 plenum cable adopts low-smoke PVC or FEP, which has superior chemical resistance and electrical properties.
+It can support an operating temperature from -25 to 125 degrees Celsius and is resistant to all kinds of chemicals.
+Cat6 riser cable, on the other hand, uses relatively inexpensive PVC and such PVC material may release thick smoke and dangerous gases like hydrogen chloride in a fire.
 The operating temperature of a Cat6 riser cable is from 0 to 70 degrees Celsius.
-That's one reason why a Cat6 plenum cable is more expensive than a riser one.
+That's one of the reasons why a Cat6 plenum cable is more expensive than a riser one.

 To sum up, both Cat6 plenum cables and Cat6 riser cables are flame retardant Cat6 Ethernet cables, the former one meets higher requirements in cable jacket material and safety standard, bringing more investment.
 Using CMR cable is cost-saving because it generally costs half or a third as much as CMP cable.
 Before you purchase, check with your insurance provider and local area building code.